srsahoo25/Sales-Data-Visualization-Dashboard/README.md

 # Sales-Data-Visualization-Dashboard
-Overview
+## Overview

-This project is designed to visualize sales data using Python's pandas and matplotlib libraries.
-It loads sales data from an Excel file and generates visual representations in the form of line and bar charts.
-The charts are saved as image files and can be used for analysis and reporting.
+This project visualizes sales data using Python libraries `pandas` and `matplotlib`.
+It reads sales data from an Excel file and generates two types of charts: a line chart showing sales trends over time and a bar chart displaying sales by product.

-Features
+## Features

-Line Chart: Displays the trend of sales over time.
+- **Line Chart**: Visualizes sales trends over time.
-Bar Chart: Visualizes sales by different products.
+- **Bar Chart**: Displays sales distribution by product.
-File Saving: Saves the generated charts as PNG files for easy sharing and integration into reports.
+- **Output Files**: Saves charts as PNG images for easy reference.

-Requirements
+## Requirements

-Python 3.x
+- Python 3.x
-pandas library
+- `pandas` library
-matplotlib library
+- `matplotlib` library
-An Excel file with sales data, including columns for Date, Sales, and Product.
+- Excel file with columns: `Date`, `Sales`, and `Product`.